dividend distribution tax

 Key Takeaways

-• Dividend income is now taxed at your income slab rate, so smart tax planning can help reduce your tax burden.
+• Dividend income is now taxed at your income slab rate, so smart tax planning can help reduce your tax burden

-What is Dividend Distribution Tax (DDT)?
+What is Dividend Distribution Tax in India?

 Let's use an illustration to better grasp this: